MidnightDreamerX17/skill20/Traits.md

 **Opposed Guild** - The character is banned for life from a guild, and has a penalty of -10 to all reactions with members of that guild.
 The character must start with at least six of that guild's primary skills in order to be opposed to it.
 Or, if opposed to an Association, then the character must have a Quirk that makes them of the same alignment as that Association.

 **Opposed Magic Domain** - Spells from this domain are considered to be of a higher spell circle.
-For example, being opposed to the Healing domain will result in Cure Light Wounds being a spell of the 2nd circle.
+For example, being opposed to the Healing domain will result in *Cure Light Wounds* being a spell of the 2nd circle.
 A character must start with the ability to memorize and cast 1st-circle spells in order to have an Opposed Magic Domain.

 **Opposed Magic School** - Spells from this school are considered to be of a higher spell circle.
-For example, being opposed to the Evocation school will result in Magic Missile being a spell of the 2nd circle.
+For example, being opposed to the Evocation school will result in *Magic Missile* being a spell of the 2nd circle.
 A character must start with the ability to memorize and cast 1st-circle spells in order to have an Opposed Magic School.

 **Opposed Psionic Category** - Powers from this category are considered to be of a higher power circle.
 For example, being opposed to the ...
 A character must start with the ability to use 1st-circle powers and have psionic power points in order to have an Opposed Psionic Category.

 **Opposed Psionic Discipline** - Powers from this discipline are considered to be of a higher power circle.
 For example, being opposed to the ...
 A character must start with the ability to use 1st-circle powers and have psionic power points in order to have an Opposed Psionic Discipline.

 **Racist** - The character has a penalty of -10 to all interactions with the specified race.
 It must be a civilized and common race.
+The character's Intelligence and Wisdom must be 10 or lower.

 **Sexist** - The character has a penalty of -10 to all interactions with the specified sex.
 If the sex is "neutral", "plural", or "other" then the character must be of a race for which this is common, e.g. a Law-Mech being sexist against neuters.
+The character's Intelligence and Wisdom must be 10 or lower.

 **Slow Starter** - The character only rolls 1d10 for initiative, rather than 1d100 + Dexterity score.